 A continuous outcome at the end of the follow-up (outctype=conteofu).
 The macro calculates the mean under each user-specified intervention.

 The macro supports data with censoring events.
 Under the assumption that the measured covariates are sufficient to control selection bias by censoring, the g-formula yields estimates under a hypothetical intervention that eliminates censoring.
 For outcome type binsurv only, the user has the choice not to treat competing risk events as censoring events.
 When competing risk events are not treated as censoring events, the calculation of the cumulative risk of failure under intervention corresponds to calculating a weighted average of subdistribution cumulative incidence functions for the outcome (event) of interest.
-When competing risk events are treated as censoring events, the calculation for the cumulative risk of failure under intervention corresponds to calculating a weighted average of the complement of Kaplan Meier survival estimates (see below for details).
+When competing risk events are treated as censoring events, the calculation for the cumulative risk of failure under intervention corresponds to calculating a weighted average of the complement of Kaplan Meier survival estimates (see below and Young et al 2020 for details).

 Outline of the algorithm